 Technically, twenty-seven-year-old Anthony Nils Christian Ashley-Cooper – Lord Ashley – became the 11th Earl of Shaftesbury, etc., when his father died in November 2004.
 But no one knew for sure until the body was discovered in April 2005.
 In any event, the unmarried and childless 11th Earl enjoyed the title and estate for only few weeks.
 He unexpectedly suffered a fatal heart attack on May 15, 2005 while in New York City.

 Lord Shaftesbury was visiting his younger brother Nicholas, who had moved to the East Village several years before to become a successful “techno disc jockey going by the handle Nick AC.”
+Apparently the taste for foreign women is hereditary.
 Nicholas Edmund Anthony Ashley-Cooper, the 12th Earl of Shaftesbury, etc., subsequently married a German veterinary surgeon.
 Together the couple restored St. Giles House.
 They have two daughters and a son.
 The only person in the line of succession to the earldom is ten-year-old Lord Ashley, whose full name is Anthony Francis Wolfgang Ashley-Cooper.